In this post, I discuss unlawful command influence and the issue it poses for the military justice system.

 Unlawful Command Influence

-Unlawful command influence is the improper use, or perception of use, of superior authority to interfere with the court-martial process.
+Unlawful command influence, or UCI, is the improper use, or perception of use, of superior authority to interfere with the court-martial process.
 According to the Court of Appeals for the Armed Forces, unlawful command influence is “the mortal enemy of military justice.”

 Because of the great influence that they may have, commanders must be extremely careful when speaking to the soldiers within their units about certain cases or types of cases.
-Statements such as, “Anyone who receives a DUI in this unit should be separated from the Army,” could constitutes unlawful command influence and should therefore be avoided.
+Statements such as, “Anyone who receives a DUI in this unit should be separated from the Army,” could constitute UCI and should, therefore, be avoided.

 Commanders are therefore forced to walk a tight line.
 On one hand, they cannot improperly influence the process; on the other hand, as convening authorities, they must engage with the process.
 So, while commanders should be engaged in the process, they must do so without telling subordinate commanders what the disposition of the case should be or improperly influencing the testimony of potential witnesses.